lalabuy948/MiniSpaceJourney/README.md

 ## Goal

-- [ ] 50 Github stars - standalone WacthOS game with free access to testflight(i will just put link in this readme file)
+- [ ] 50 Github stars - standalone WacthOS game with free access on AppStore
 - [ ] 100 Github stars - Score board with highest score across all users
-- [ ] 150 Github stars - 3 different enviroments (8bit style, fancy vector, funny one)
+- [ ] 150 Github stars - 3 different enviroments (8bit style, fancy vector, funny one) 1 month for free then i will add symbolic price for 3$ for people who would like to support me